"""

 The server's attached ``reader, writer`` streams accept and return

-unicode, unless this value explicitly set ``False``.
-In that case, the
+explicitly set to ``False``.
+In that case, the attached stream

 Default value is ``strict``.

-:param bool force_binary: When ``True``, the encoding specified is
+:param force_binary: When ``True``, the encoding specified is

 used for both directions even when BINARY mode, :rfc:`856`, is not